gabrielfranh/gabrielfranh/README.md

 ![GitHub followers](https://img.shields.io/github/followers/gabrielfranh?style=social)
 ![GitHub User's stars](https://img.shields.io/github/stars/gabrielfranh?style=social)

-I am a 25-year-old software engineer with 5 years of experience, specializing in microservices architecture.
+I am a 26-year-old software engineer with 6 years of experience, specializing in microservices architecture.
 I work extensively in the AWS environment, utilizing technologies such as Kubernetes, Docker, and RabbitMQ.
-I have a degree in Computer Science from UNESP and currently work at GFT, outsourced to a leading investment bank.
+I have a degree in Computer Science from UNESP and currently work at GFT.

 ## 🔭 What I'm Working On
 - **Microservices Projects**: Developing scalable and robust microservices solutions.